 So you get the whole redesign and face-lift thing, and you understand the automotive model cycle, but who cares?
 What difference does it make when you’re buying a car?

-For a good example of how you can save money by understanding automotive model cycles, consider the Honda Pilot, which is all-new for the 2016 model year.
-Before its latest update, the Pilot hadn’t been fully redesigned since 2008, which makes it one of the oldest midsize SUVs on the market.
-The result is that the old Pilot models should cost much less than the new one, and Honda dealers will be much more willing to offer discounts on the outgoing model.
-Later, as the 2015 and 2016 models become used cars, the newer, fresher design will command a higher price even on the used car market.
+Sometimes dealers still have examples of the old model on their lots, selling alongside the new.
+The result is that the old Sorento models should cost much less than the new one, and Kia dealers will be much more willing to offer discounts on the outgoing model.
+Later, as the 2021 and 2022 models become used cars, the newer, fresher design will command a higher price even on the used car market.

 As a result, shoppers looking for a good deal might want to look for a car or truck that’s about to be updated.
 Likewise, drivers who weren’t aware that a specific vehicle is about to be redesigned might overpay simply because they didn’t know about the all-new version.

 Resale values are another good reason to pay attention to model cycles.
-While a car’s price usually doesn’t change much following a redesign, a new model tends to hold its value a lot better than an outgoing version.
+A car’s price usually doesn’t change much following a redesign.
+But a new model tends to hold its value a lot better than an outgoing version.

-If you’re into technology and you want those features, you’ll have no choice but to wait for the new model — something you wouldn’t know if you weren’t paying attention to model cycles and redesigns.
+If you’re into technology and want those features, you’ll have no choice but to wait for the new model.
+And that’s something you wouldn’t know if you weren’t paying attention to model cycles and redesigns.

 When you’re looking for a new car, don’t just look at statistics and pricing.
-Also be sure to read reviews and ask around in order to figure out if a car is about to be redesigned, face-lifted or heavily updated — or if it just went through any of those.
+Also, be sure to read reviews and ask around to figure out if a car is about to be redesigned, face-lifted, or heavily updated, or if it just went through any of those.